-Practice / Preparation Major assignments Revision Ongoing Practise and develop your skills.
+Practice / Preparation Major assignments Revision Ongoing Practice and develop your skills.
 Become more knowledgeable about a topic e.g. read, investigate.
-Learn or practise new language.
+Learn or practice new language.
 Prepare for your next lesson.
 Revise the previous lesson and develop the ideas further.
 Make sure you understand the task.
 Make sure you understand how the task will be assessed - read the criteria thoroughly.
 Break the task down into steps.
 Organize a timeline for the tasks so they are spread out.
 Leave yourself plenty of time so you do not have a last-minute rush.
 Build in extra time in your process so that you can get feedback, deal with problems, collaborate, self-assess etc. Make sure your papers, digital notes etc. are complete, organized and all together where you can find them.
 Go through what you have learnt before to remind yourself.
 Fill in the gaps - anything you didn't understand before.
 Make notes, mindmaps, lists, diagrams etc. to revise.
-Practise answering questions.
+Practice answering questions.
 Make sure you are thoroughly prepared for tests and exams.
 Review progress and process - ongoing reflection: developmental workbooks, process journals, design folder.
 Maintain lists of vocabulary e.g. terminology for technical subjects.
 Read for language subjects e.g. English, Norwegian.
 Background reading and reading for pleasure.
 Maintain fitness.
-Practise other subject-related skills e.g. musical instruments, visual arts.
+Practice other subject-related skills e.g. musical instruments, DES.

-- A calendar of major assignment deadlines, tests and exams, is published on Toddle. - There will be times when there are not so many demands, and there will be times when the end of a term or a semester is approaching and there will be quite a few assignments due.
-Many of these are scheduled in class time but others require independent revision or work.
-Based on feedback, students may also wish to take action to imporve their work in advance of final submissions. - •The amount of homework per night will vary, depending on class assignments (younger students) and on how the student is scheduling and managing their own time (older students).
+A calendar of major assignment deadlines, tests and exams, is published on ManageBac/Toddle.

+- There will be times when there are not so many demands, and there will be times when the end of a term or a semester is approaching and there will be quite a few assignments due. - The amount of homework per night will vary, depending on class assignments (younger students) and on how the student is scheduling and managing their own time (older students).
 However, general guidelines for homework time are as follows: